kiranukamath/myblogsite/content/blog/basics-of-statistics.md

 ---
 path: 'basics of Statistics '
 date: 2020-10-22T04:00:25.726Z
-title: 'Basics of Statistics '
+title: Variables and Correlation.
-description: 'variables, correlation'
+description: 'variables, correlation with examples'
 ---
 ## First concept is concept of a **variable**.